ChrisChinchilla/chrischinchilla.com/games.md

 ## Chip Shop

 I had an idea for a board game where the players run computer companies in the 1980s.
 I took the prototype to two gaming conventions and playtested the game.
 I then got overwhelmed with feedback and the game is still on hiatus while I gain experience in creating simpler games.
 Chip Shop will return!

+## Uprising

+I helped proofread and edit the manual of [this ambitious boardgame](https://uprising.nemesis.games/) coming to kickstarter soon.

+## Solemn Scriptures of the Battle Nuns of the Mercyful Sepulcher

+I helped proofread and edit [this supplement](https://mottokrosh.com/machinations/solemn-scriptures/) for the D&D 5e and Hypertellurians role playing games.